swebal1/Survival_Analysis_TCGA/README.md

 The top five genes obtained from the iterative CPH analysis were used to visualize a decision tree in the RSF model.
 <img width="508" height="420" alt="decisiontree" src="https://github.com/user-attachments/assets/6758bc6c-6c5b-4165-91f7-6bf6729509ef" />

-Code is included in "tcga_survival_prediction.Rmd" Used package randomforestSRC for RSF analyses
+Code is included in "tcga_survival_prediction.Rmd" We used the randomforestSRC package for the RSF analysis.

 ### Sources
 Xiang T, Yuan C, Guo X, et al. The novel ZEB1-upregulated protein PRTG induced by Helicobacter pylori infection promotes gastric carcinogenesis through the cGMP/PKG signaling pathway.
 Cell Death Dis.
 2021;12(2):150. doi:10.1038/s41419-021-03440-1